Extended Time Accommodation

 - Some students with ADHD find that the accommodation of a small group setting helps to reduce distractions.

 - Students with medical conditions, such as diabetes, may need extra breaks instead of extended time.
 Break time does not count as testing time.
 (The clock stops during the break.)

 Approval for Extended Time May Include Approval for Extra Breaks

-Students who are approved to test with extended time and who will take the redesigned SAT (launching in March 2016), the redesigned PSAT/NMSQT (launching October 2015), or the PSAT 10 (launching February 2016) are also automatically approved to test with extra breaks.
+Students who are approved to test with extended time and who will take the redesigned SAT (launching in March 2016), the redesigned PSAT/NMSQT (launched October 2015), or the PSAT 10 (launching February 2016) are also automatically approved to test with extra breaks.